A world-class institute of changemakers in the deaf and signing community.

 Ready to take the next step toward a college education?

 Make lasting memories and grow in ways you never thought possible.

 The Graduate Certificate Program in Deaf History offers training in the growing field of deaf history.
 It provides graduate level courses in a broad range of related topics, including Deaf American, European, Media, and Disability history.
 Our courses promote history research methods and content, emphasizing how techniques of social and cultural history can be applied to the history of deaf people and communities around the world.
 Professionals who learn about the history of deaf people will bring new insights and scholarship to their teaching, sign language interpreting, researching, writing, counseling, and social work.

 Applicants for the Graduate Certificate in Deaf History must complete the application procedures including a statement of goals and meet the requirements for graduate study at Gallaudet University.
 Visit the Graduate Admissions website for more information and a checklist of application requirements.
-Detailed program information and course descriptions are also available under the 'Courses' and 'Requirements' tabs at the top of the page.
+Detailed program information and course descriptions are also available below.

 Sign Language (or experience using Sign Language)

 Gallaudet University is a federally chartered private and premier university for the deaf and hard of hearing since 1864.